Uragh Wood

 About Uragh Wood

-Uragh Wood, known in Irish as Tearmann Dulra Choill na hIurai, is an 87-hectare national nature reserve located in the Tuosist area of County Kerry on the Beara Peninsula.
-Designated as a nature reserve in 1982, this small but precious remnant of ancient oakwood occupies the shores of Inchiquin Lough in one of Ireland's most remote and scenic landscapes.
-The reserve protects one of Ireland's finest examples of Atlantic oceanic woodland, a habitat that was once widespread across western Ireland and Scotland but has been reduced to scattered fragments by centuries of clearance and overgrazing.
+Uragh Wood, known in Irish as Tearmann Dúlra Choill na hIúraí, is an 87-hectare national nature reserve located in the Tuosist area of County Kerry on the Beara Peninsula.
+[1] Designated as a nature reserve in 1982, this small but precious remnant of ancient oakwood occupies the shores of Inchiquin Lough in one of Ireland's most remote and scenic landscapes.
+The reserve is state-owned and protects one of Ireland's finest examples of Atlantic oceanic woodland, internationally important for its suite of hyper-oceanic woodland bryophytes.
+The habitat was once widespread across western Ireland and Scotland but has been reduced to scattered fragments by centuries of clearance and overgrazing.

 Wildlife Ecosystems

-The oakwood provides habitat for a range of woodland species typical of western Ireland's remaining native forests.
+The oakwood provides habitat for a range of protected and notable species.
+The Kerry slug (Geomalacus maculosus), listed under Annexes II and IV of the EU Habitats Directive, inhabits the woodland, grazing on lichens on rocks and tree bark.
+[1] The lesser horseshoe bat is also recorded from the reserve, another Habitats Directive Annex II species.
 Red deer, Ireland's only native deer species, use the woodland for shelter, while the introduced sika deer have established populations in the area.
-Woodland birds including wood warbler, tree pipit, and various tit species inhabit the canopy and understory, with ravens and peregrines occasionally seen above the surrounding crags.
-The invertebrate fauna includes specialized beetles and flies associated with ancient woodland and dead wood habitats.
+Woodland birds inhabit the canopy and understorey, with ravens and peregrines occasionally seen above the surrounding crags.
 The adjacent Inchiquin Lough supports populations of brown trout and Arctic char, while otters hunt along its shores.
 The lake and surrounding wetlands provide habitat for waterbirds including whooper swans in winter.

 Flora Ecosystems

 Uragh Wood is dominated by sessile oak, Ireland's native oak species, with significant quantities of downy birch, willows, and aspen creating a varied canopy structure.
-The strawberry tree, Arbutus unedo, grows here near its northern European limit, a Mediterranean species that survives in the mild oceanic climate of southwest Ireland.
-The humid Atlantic climate supports exceptional growth of bryophytes, with over 200 species of mosses and liverworts recorded in the reserve.
-Rare lichens encrust the bark of older trees, indicating centuries of ecological continuity.
+[1] The strawberry tree (Arbutus unedo) grows here near its northern European limit, a Mediterranean species that survives in the mild oceanic climate of southwest Ireland.
+The humid Atlantic climate supports exceptional growth of bryophytes, with the reserve internationally recognised for its suite of hyper-oceanic woodland mosses and liverworts.
+[2] Rare lichens encrust the bark of older trees, indicating centuries of ecological continuity.
 The ground flora includes typical woodland species such as wood sorrel, bluebells, and various ferns, while more open areas support bog vegetation.
 Bird's nest orchid, a rare saprophyte that lacks chlorophyll, occurs in the deeper shade.

 Geology

-The reserve lies within the Caha Mountains, a range of old red sandstone peaks that form part of the Beara Peninsula's dramatic backbone.
-Glacial action during the last Ice Age carved the corrie that now contains Inchiquin Lough and shaped the surrounding landscape of rocky outcrops, drumlins, and erratic boulders.
+The reserve lies within the Caha Mountains, a range of Old Red Sandstone peaks that form part of the Beara Peninsula's dramatic backbone.
+[1] Glacial action during the last Ice Age carved the corrie that now contains Inchiquin Lough and shaped the surrounding landscape of rocky outcrops, drumlins, and erratic boulders.
 The underlying Old Red Sandstone, dating from the Devonian period approximately 360-420 million years ago, weathers to produce the acidic soils that support the oak woodland vegetation.
 The lake occupies a glacially overdeepened basin, its clear oligotrophic waters reflecting the nutrient-poor nature of the surrounding catchment.
-Spectacular views extend to the surrounding peaks, including Knockowen and the ridge leading toward Hungry Hill.
+Spectacular views extend to the surrounding peaks of the Caha Mountains.

 Climate And Weather